-The 50 participating laboratories each returned replicate gold results using one finish method for both samples.
+Results for gold were returned from 50 laboratories using one finish method for both samples.
 Statistical analysis to identify outliers was carried out using the principles detailed in sections 7.3.2 - 7.3.4, ISO 5725-2: 1994.
 Assessment of each laboratory's performance was carried out on the basis of z-scores, partly based on the concept described in ISO/IEC Guide 43-1.
 Details of the criteria used in these examinations are available on request.
 As a result of these statistical analyses, 9 sets of results were excluded for the purpose of assigning a gold concentration value to this reference material.
-A recommended value was thus calculated from the average of the remaining n = 41 sets of replicate results.
+A recommended value was thus calculated from the average of the remaining n = 36 sets of replicate results.
 The 95% confidence interval was estimated using the formula: